Double Dragon on the Atari 7800? Time to rock!

 These level layouts in 7800 Double Dragon are far closer to the arcade than either the SMS or especially the NES.
 The SMS mostly followed the stages found in the coin-op (and included simultaneous two-player action as well), though it diverged in a few spots.
 The NES port was all over the place, with levels that typically started out somewhat faithful to the coin-op and then just went nuts.
 Platform elements, a trip up a construction site, into some caves, and so on and so forth.
 It was fun, and it actually did work, but it wasn’t exactly arcade-accurate.
 Though as I said earlier, the additions served to lengthen the game and make it more suitable for an at-home experience, which means it has held up better in the long run (the same thing applies to the versions of Double Dragon II and Double Dragon III on the console, as well).

-In the 7800’s case however, what you saw in the arcade was ported directly over to the Atari, and there’s something to be said for faithfulness to the source material.
+In the 7800’s case however, what you saw in the arcade was by and large ported over to the Atari, and there’s something to be said for faithfulness to the source material.
 Unfortunately, Double Dragon wasn’t an especially long game as a coin-op, and that carried over here, too.

 Mission Two’s “industrial area.”
 You certainly CAN climb up that fence!